Frequently Asked Questions

 What is the maximum or minimum grant amount?

 There is no minimum grant amount.
 In the Open Grants Program, grants are not expected to exceed $200,000.
-There are no maximum grant amounts in the other grant programs.
+There are no maximum grant amounts in the Economic Catalyst program.
+For information on other initiatives, please contact Golden LEAF staff.

 Why are individuals and businesses ineligible to apply for Golden LEAF grants?